jarvisteach/appJar/docs/mkdocs/docs/pythonWidgets.md

     `.setListItemAtPos(title, pos, newVal)`
     Changes the specified list item to the new value.
     If `first` is set to True, only the first item found will be changed.
-    Otherwise, all occurences of the specified value will be changed.
+    Otherwise, all occurrences of the specified value will be changed.

 * `.removeListItem(title, item)`
     `.removeListItemAtPos(title, pos)`